oroinc/documentation/user_guide/channel_guide.rst

   if a channel is being configured for future use or if it is out of date."
   "**Name**", "The name that will be used to refer to the channel in the system.
 It is recommended to keep the name meaningful."

+  "
+  .. _user-guide-channel-guide-type:

-  "**Channel Type**", "A drop-down which allows you to choose the channel type which is the most suitable for the channel created.
+  **Channel Type**", "A drop-down which allows you to choose the channel type which is the most suitable for the channel created.

   Channel types define a specific set of rules and settings that apply to the channel.